 Summary 139<150

-The prediction of different states from many variables with mutual dependencies is fundamental for the creation of models in varied applications including: natural language, computer vision and bioinformatics.
+The prediction of different states from many variables with mutual dependencies is fundamental in various applications including natural language, computer vision and bioinformatics.
 Such problems can be approached by structured prediction methods that combine graphical models and classification algorithms.
 Conditional random fields (CRFs) represent a widely used probabilistic method for structured prediction.
 However, CRFs application to infer the functional connectivity of biological neural networks remains unexplored.
 We used CRFs and graph theory in population calcium imaging from primary visual cortex (V1) of awake behaving mice to identify neuronal ensembles and predict visual stimuli.
 Finally, using simultaneous two-photon imaging and optogenetics we show that our approach can be used to identify core neurons from neuronal ensembles imprinted in vivo.
 Our method provides a powerful tool for targeting individual neurons that can influence overall network activity.

 Introduction